How to Get an Apartment in New York Right Out of College

 For more affordability, look to north Manhattan around Washington Heights and Inwood.

-However, living in the outer boroughs might be a better budgetary solution rather than splurging for the "ultimate" New York experience.
+However, living in the outer boroughs might be a better budgetary solution than splurging for the "ultimate" New York experience.

-However, if you do, be prepared for the unit to either disappear as instantly as it appeared or have some real compromising features, i.e., a terrible roach infestation, the much-dreaded sixth-floor walk-up, the fact that it’s the size of a walk-in closet, or all the above or worse!
+However, if you do, be prepared for the unit to either disappear as instantly as it appeared or have some actual compromising features, i.e., a terrible roach infestation, the much-dreaded sixth-floor walk-up, the fact that it’s the size of a walk-in closet, or all the above or worse!

 Average Monthly Rental Prices in New York City